Expat’s Dilemma: Rebtel or Viber for International Calls?

 Real Life Example: Viber International Calls vs. Rebtel International Calls

 For example, during a Viber international call, the 3G internet connection being used to handle the call could be lost.
 The call switches to the standard mobile network, and suddenly a call that was free is costing 33 cents per minute.
-The user doesn’t even know about it until they receive their staggeringly high phone bill from their mobile carrier!
+The user doesn’t even know about it until they receive their phone bill.

-In contrast, a Rebtel user in the same situation might lose their 3G connection, but the app will automatically switch to the local available wifi and the call will continue as a free call between Rebtel users.
+In contrast, a Rebtel user in the same situation might lose their 3G connection, but the app will automatically switch to the local available Wi-Fi and the call will continue.
 Even if the call is placed to a non-Rebtel user, the low international rate still applies instead of switching to the high rate from the mobile carrier.